Diego Pellicer

 Diego Pellicer Worldwide Inc. is a Seattle-based company which has a premium brand of cannabis.
-It is a publicly listed company that sells cannabis products over the counter.
+It is a publicly traded company that sells cannabis products over the counter.
 The company was founded by Jamen Shively who named it after his great-grandfather.
 Ron Throgmartin is the CEO of the company.

 In May 2013, the owner of Diego Pellicer expressed a desire to establish a national chain of marijuana dispensaries.
 In October 2019, the company announced letters of intent to purchase retail, manufacturing, and cultivation properties in Colorado.